rylanp/rylanp.github.io/README.md

             Mine reads "rylanp/rylanp.github.io"
 6. Lastly, back in github double checkyou have your CNAME file, index.html, then make sure the repository is public.

-IMPORTANT: Because the repository is public, anyone can access these files, so do not put anything sensitive on here.
+IMPORTANT: Because the repository is public, anyone can access these files, so do not put anything sensitive in here.

 Hopefully this was a massive help, if you have questions, comments, concerns, improvements, or suggestions, please feel free to write a comment.
 <------- End Github Pages Tutorial ------->

-I'm not really too sure what to put it the readme, so——yeah.
 Cool.

 Enjoy!